 The event was chaired by the Ministry of Local Government and Rural Development (MLGRD) and brought together high-level officials from key NTD-adjacent public sectors, which included the Ministries of Finance, Health, Sanitation and Water Resources, Education, Research, and Academia, as well WHO, UNICEF, and other technical and financial partners.
+Leaders of MLGRD were guests of honor for this event, allowing the GHS/NTDP to leverage the decentralized governance of this ministry’s mandate to advocate for resource mobilization and integration of NTD functions at all levels of the health systems.

 The MLGRD, represented by its Technical Advisor Mr. Sam Akoto-Danso, emphasized Ghana’s decentralized governance as a unique opportunity for NTD service delivery to be reflected in the Ghana’s revised health policy, which recognizes the role of Metropolitan, Municipal, and District Assemblies (MMDAs) as key actors in healthcare delivery across Ghana’s health pyramid.
 He further highlighted the importance of reducing the NTD burden as a development issue for Ghana and the inclusion of health-specific indicators in national development policies such as the District Assemblies Performance Assessment Tool.